LeonardoDeFaveri/StandardLibrary/README.md

 -string: the string is printed to the screen (Standard Output)

 <hr>
+<b>printLine</b>
-printLine prints a string to the Standard Output and creates a new line.
+Prints a string to the Standard Output and creates a new line.

 Parameters: